ec-europa/europa-component-library/src/website/src/pages/eu/standardised-template/page-header/docs/usage.md

 title: Usage
 order: 1
 ---
-(work in progress) The page header component provides users the context of the page.
+The page header component provides users the context of the page.
 It is always placed just below the site header.
 There are five variations of the page header.
 There are five variations of the page header.

 Default as in the anatomy image